 These grants reimburse up to $1,000 in costs for neighborhoods to complete projects that enhance a neighborhood’s livability and involvement, benefit the entire neighborhood and promote a strong sense of community.
 We encourage you to be creative.
 These non-revenue producing projects can include, but are not limited to, identification signage, butterfly & rain gardens, native plantscaping and public art projects.
-You can check out results from the 2016 grants here.
+Neighborhoods can take on several different projects but they must be bundled in one grant application.
+You can check out results from the 2017 grants here and a short video on some of the 2017 grants here.

 Are you specifically interested in a community food garden?

 Allowable expenses include start-up gardening supplies (such as shovels, rakes, hoses, seeds, starter plants, and dirt), materials to construct raised bed gardens, signage, fencing, and garden watering equipment.
 Unallowable expenses include large sheds, underground irrigation systems, land rentals for gardens, liability insurance, labor to install garden, goods or services for personal use, or other costs incurred prior to grant award.

 - Park and Rec Policy on Neighborhood Gardens Located in City Parks

 - Community Garden Tool Kit

 Neighborhood Training Grant for the Neighborhoods USA Conference, May 24-26, 2018